 Classification of Plants

-- Annuals: As its name, Annuals are plants which completes their life cycle within a single season.
-They germinate, grow, bear fruits and die off in one season.
+Annuals are plants that complete their life cycle in one year.
+They germinate, grow, bear fruits and die off within an year.
 Generally, all herbs and plants belonging to the grass family exhibit this type of life cycle.
 Mustard, watermelon, corn, lettuce wheat, are a few examples of annual plants.